matthewmicallef/react-metronome/README.md

 ## React Metronome App

-A React metronome application that allows the user to choose a BPM (tempo) choice and presents several songs that have the chosen tempo.
-The application also provides sounds for the different beats chosen.
+A React metronome responsive application that allows the user to choose a BPM (tempo) choice and presents several songs that have the chosen tempo.
+The application also provides sound animation for the different beats chosen.

 Once loaded, simply press the PLAY button to launch the metronome and select any beat you like.

+Optional features implemented:

+- An option/link at the bottom of the songs list, enables Spotify API communication for different song suggestions.

-Additional beat visualizations have also been added to the original design.
+- Additional beat visualizations have been added to the original design.

 Technologies used: React, TypeScript, and CSS.